Bierzo (DO): History

 The first written reference to the Bierzo region, whose name derives from the pre-Roman city of Bergidum, is from Pliny the Elder.
 The Romans developed agriculture, introduced new crops including Vitis vinifera vines, and new technology such as the Roman plough.
 However, the greatest expansion of viticulture was related to the growth of the monasteries, especially the Cistercian order, during the Middle Ages.

 After centuries of production and after having achieved a good reputation in the markets of Galicia and Asturias, the Bierzo vineyards suffered a terrible blow in the 19th century when the phylloxera plague practically wiped them out.
 There was a severe economic crisis which forced many people to emigrate.

 Production was slowly re-established thanks to the technique of grafting onto new world rootstocks and wine production gradually recovered to assume the significant economic role it had played in the past.
 In 1989 the Bierzo Denominación de Origen was officially recognised.

+The history of wine in Bierzo continued in a steady and traditional manner in the first half of the 20th century.
+Dedicated vintners managed their vineyards and wineries as an important part of the family farming operations.
+Wine made a significant contribution to the household economy, and the primary markets supplied with wines from the region remained local, particularly Galicia and Asturias.

+Following the periods of war and a difficult post-war era, rural exodus intensified, putting the continuity of family farms at clear risk.
+The fragmentation and lack of unity among vintners, along with the scarcity of large wineries and grape buyers, led to a drop in grape prices.
+For this reason, cooperativism, which emerged in the 1960s under Franco's regime, became a genuine necessity for small producers.
+The first cooperative was established in Camponaraya in 1963 on the initiative of José Pérez Martínez, who would become its first president.
+Subsequently, cooperatives were formed in Cacabelos, Villafranca (1964), Cabañas Raras (1965), Ponferrada (1966), and Arganza (1967).
+For thirty years, these cooperatives proved to be an effective model for maintaining historic vineyards and improving the quality of their wines, both bottled and bulk.
+These cooperatives and the efforts of their members preserved the old Bercian vineyards, which are now admired worldwide.